Karl Mecklenburg

-Karl Bernard Mecklenburg (born September 1, 1960), nicknamed "the Albino Rhino", is a former football linebacker for the Denver Broncos in the National Football League (NFL).
+Karl Bernard Mecklenburg (born September 1, 1960), nicknamed "the Albino Rhino", is an American former professional football player who was a linebacker for the Denver Broncos of the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers.

 National Football League

 In 1983, the Denver Broncos drafted Karl Mecklenburg in the 12th round with the 310th pick overall.
 In spite of his low selection, Mecklenburg went on to become an integral part of the Broncos' Super Bowl teams of the 1980s.
 He played in six Pro Bowls.
 His 79 sacks is the third highest total in franchise history; he is one of only three Broncos with four sacks in a game, and the only one to do so twice.
 In 2001, during half time of a game against the Baltimore Ravens, he and Dennis Smith were inducted into the Denver Broncos Ring of Fame.
 He is also in the Colorado Sports Hall of Fame and serves on the Broncos Alumni Council.

 Since retiring from pro football in 1994, Mecklenburg divides his time between family, motivational speaking, and his ongoing charity involvements.
 Karl and his wife Kathi have three children.
 The Mecklenburgs reside in Littleton, Colorado.
 The son of Fred Mecklenburg and Marjory Mecklenburg, Karl has two brothers, Eric and Fred, and a sister, Carol.
+His favorite nephew, Bo, has a Minecraft speedrun time of 26:58.

-Mecklenburg is considered one of the greatest Denver Broncos of all time, according to NFL Films top 10 Denver Broncos of All Time.
+Mecklenburg is considered one of the greatest Denver Broncos, according to NFL Films' Top 10 Denver Broncos of All Time.